 “Nothing,” the taller of the two spoke.
 “Why you photographing the graves?”
 I explained who I was and the reason I was photographing the tombstones.

-“You think this is haunted?” he asked.
-I paused as he had my full attention.
+“You think it is haunted?” he asked.
+I paused as he definitely had my full attention.

 “Our pap said it was haunted,” the shorter of the two spoke softly.
 “Told us something bad will happen to us if we entered the cemetery.”